Back to Blog

 Thread Blocks and Grids

-Now that we've covered how threads are organized into warps (32 threads each) and then grouped into blocks, and how these blocks are scheduled onto Streaming Multiprocessors (SMs), let us zoom out to show the complete picture.
+Now that threads are organized into warps (32 threads each), grouped into blocks, and scheduled onto Streaming Multiprocessors (SMs), let's zoom out.

-A thread block is a group of threads that can cooperate via shared memory and synchronization and that execute on the same SM.
-One can think of a block as a team of threads working together on a portion of the data.
-The grid is composed of all the blocks launched by a kernel, representing all the teams tackling the entire problem.
-In the diagram below, you can see how the grid is divided into multiple blocks, each block is subdivided into warps, and each warp contains multiple threads.
+A thread block is a group of threads that cooperate via shared memory and synchronization, all running on the same SM.
+Think of a block as a team of threads working together on a portion of the data.
+The grid is all the blocks launched by a kernel—every team tackling the entire problem.
+The diagram below shows how the grid breaks into blocks, blocks into warps, and warps into threads.

 One reason for blocks is purely practical: there's a hardware limit on how many threads one can launch in a single block (typically 1024 threads maximum in current GPUs).
 If the problem needs more threads than that, one must split them into multiple blocks.
 For example, suppose you want to add two arrays of 2048 elements.
 You can use 2 blocks of 1024 threads each, block 0 handles indices 0–1023 and block 1 handles indices 1024–2047.
 In general, if you have N elements and your block can have at most B threads, you'd launch ceil(N/B) blocks so that all elements get covered.
 In the earlier vector addition example, we launched 3907 blocks of 256 threads to handle 1,000,000 elements.
 The collection of all these blocks (3907 of them) is the grid.